jmscreation/Engine/README.md

+# Important Linker Settings:

+In order to compiling your game, you must link the following libraries in this order:

+engine64-s			Engine Framework (64bit)
+portaudio64-s		PortAudio (64bit)
+sfml-graphics-s		SFML
+sfml-window-s		SFML
+sfml-system-s		SFML
+sfml-network-s		SFML
+setupapi			Used by PortAudio
+winmm				Used by SFML
+opengl32			Used by SFML
+gdi32				Used by SFML
+freetype			Used by SFML
+ws2_32				Used by SFML
+comdlg32			Used by Engine Framework

 For older versions:
 I still have the 9.2.0 and 7.3.0 compilers that I used to compile previous versions of this library.
 To make it easy for anyone having difficulty getting the right compiler, you can download the older versions below.